Best PS5 Black Friday deals we've seen so far in 2023 UK sales | Radio Times

 PlayStation 5 with extra DualSense Wireless Controller

-What’s the deal: At PlayStation, you can bag your brand-new PS5 in a bundle with an extra DualSense controller, meaning you can turn that Christmas Day gaming session into a family competition.
+What’s the deal: You can bag your brand-new PS5 in a bundle with an extra DualSense controller, meaning you can turn that Christmas Day gaming session into a family competition.

 Why we chose it: Buying this bundle gets you a discounted PlayStation and a controller for free.
 This way, you're ready to start those group gaming nights from the get go.